Skip to content

 1. What is Open Source Promotion Plan

-(1)OSPP introduction
+(1)OSPP Introduction

-(2)Activity process
+(2)Activity Process

 No. Date Issue Remarks

-Community Application and Review Sign up and fill in community information in the OSPP system.
+1 03/11-03/31 Community Registration and Review Sign up and fill in community information in the OSPP system.
+Approved communities will be posted on the official website.
+Deadline: 03/31 18:00 UTC+8

-2 03/31 Community Announced
+2 04/01 Community List Announced

-4 04/04-04/26 Project Release Refer to the participation processes.
+4 04/04-04/27 Project Submission Refer to the participation processes.
+Deadline: 04/27 18:00 UTC+8

-5 04/26-04/28 Committee Review Approved projects will be posted on the official website.
+5 04/04-04/29 Committee Review Approved projects will be posted on the official website.
+Deadline for mentor identity verification: 04/28 24:00 UTC+8

 6 04/29 Project Announced

-7 04/29-06/04 Student Registration, Communication, and Project Application Submission Deadline for student registration: 06/03 15:00 UTC+8.
+7 04/30-06/04 Student Registration, Communication, and Project Application Submission Deadline for student registration: 06/03 15:00 UTC+8.
+Deadline for project application: 06/04 18:00 UTC+8.

-The quality of the project application is the main criterion for evaluating whether the student's application is approved.
+8 06/05-06/25 Project Application Review 06/05-06/11 Mentor Review.
+06/12-06/18 Community Review and submit community cooperation agreement.
+06/19-06/25 Committee Review and sign a community cooperation agreement. *The quality of the project application is the main criterion for evaluating whether the student's application is approved.

 9 06/26 Accepted Student Projects Announced Students can check the application results on the official website and OSPP system.